pawlos/it-is-not-a-joke/README.md

 ![](images/Elementary_murder_ex_machina.png)

+On the bottom it appears to be again the [BodyTrackcer.cpp](https://github.com/google/liquidfun/blob/master/liquidfun/Box2D/Unittests/BodyTracker.cpp#L84C16-L84C16) BeginTracking method.

-Code that shows on your screen when your WiFi is tracked
+Code that shows on your screen when your WiFi is tracked.

 ![](images/Elementary_murder_ex_machina_tracking.png)

+It appears to be a program that operated on a linked list.

 ## Psych